 Figure 3 2D Parity check still failing

 Flex FEC enables one dimensional or two dimensional parity check based codes and also a flexible mask to enable selection of packets to be protected.
 Similar to ULP FEC, FEC data may be carried in same RTP stream or a different RTP stream.
-When carried in a different RTP stream the SSRC shall be the same as for the stream to be protected.
 Also, the RTP Header is used to signal FEC on a RTP packet level, similarly as for ULP FEC.
 Currently 3 versions of the header are available, one for fixed row column 2D parity, one using a mask and a last option only using retransmissions of source packets.
 Similar as for ULP FEC receivers that do not understand the FEC can ignore the packet.

 Similar points as mentioned in the previous section apply.